SCECcode/pycsep/README.md

     Also python 3.7 is required.

 3. Navigate to repo `cd csep2` (If you are not already there...)
-4. Install editable version of package `pip install .`
+4. Install package `pip install .`

 You can verify the installation works by opening a python interpreter and typing `import csep`.
 If you see no errors the installation worked.

 Additionally, you can run the test suite by navigating to the project root directory and running `./run_tests.sh`.
 The test suite requires a properly configured environment to run correctly.
+For the tests to run properly you need to install using conda (1) or install with `pip install .[test]`.

 With this editable installation you can freely edit the package and have the changes propagate to the python installation.